amy01-28/Amy_BlueStampPortfolio/index.md

 # Solar Tracker
-It is the tracker which detects where the sun light shines so that it can convert from the solar energy to eletric energy.
-It have the function to charge it, so you can charge the smartphone battery only using the solar energy.
-Also, you can check the other information about the environment such as the temperature or humidity things.
+It is the tracker detecting where the sun light is shining so that it can convert from the solar energy that it accumulated on solar panel to eletric energy.
+Using the electric energy, you can charge any devices.
+Also, there is the bluetooth fucntion added to the solar tracker so that you can connecet the smartphone with the solar tracker.
+You can check the other information how the solar tracker works such as the battery state of the charged device and value of the light decided as the highest light among 4 of sensors.

 <!---This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.-->